kubestellar/kubestellar/docs/content/direct/get-started.md

 label_query_both=location-group=edge
 label_query_one=name=cluster1
 ```

+## Exercise KubeStellar

+Now that your system is running, you can try some example scenarios

+1. Define the needed shell variables, using either the settings output as the script completes or the settings shown just above from the step-by-step instructions.
+Their meanings are defined [at the start of the example scenarios document](example-scenarios.md#assumptions-and-variables).

+2. Proceed to [Scenario 1 (multi-cluster workload deployment with kubectl) in the example scenarios](example-scenarios.md#scenario-1-multi-cluster-workload-deployment-with-kubectl) and/or other examples on the same page, after defining the shell variables that characterize the configuration created above.

+## Next Steps

+The configuration created here was a basic one suitable for learning.
+The [full Installation and Usage outline](user-guide-intro.md#the-full-story) shows that KubeStellar has a lot of flexibility.

+- Create Kubernetes clusters any way you want
+- Multiple Inventory and Transport Spaces (ITS)
+- Multiple Workload Definition Spaces (WDS)
+- Dynamic addition and removal of ITSes
+- Dynamic addition and removal of WDSes
+- Use the KubeFlex hosting cluster or a KubeFlex Control Plane as ITS
+- Use the KubeFlex hosting cluster or a KubeFlex Control Plane as WDS
+- Dynamic addition and removal of Workload Execution Clusters (WECs)

+For general setup information, see [the full story](user-guide-intro.md#the-full-story).

 ## Troubleshooting

 In the event something goes wrong, check out the [troubleshooting page](troubleshooting.md) to see if someone else has experienced the same thing